LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/docker/external-db.md

 On certain scenarios the connection string might be more complex, for instance if the database is mirrored.

-On such cases, omit the database connection parameters on the *environment* section of the *grantid* service.
+On such cases, omit the database connection parameters on the Docker compose file (you may also remove the reference to the external secret *grantid_sql_password*, since it will not be used).

 Edit the GrantID configuration file: